aspnet/JitBench/README.md

 Open powershell as admin and run `Set-ExecutionPolicy Unrestricted`, accept the prompt.
 By default powershell does not allow you to run scripts :-1:

+### What is Microsoft.AspNetCore.All

+This is a meta-package that contains all of the ASP.NET libraries.
+This is the easiest way to just pull in the whole platform as a reference.
+We expect that this will be the common way to build applications in ASP.NET going forward.

 ### What is Build.RuntimeStore?

 This is a big zip file of pre-optimized ASP.NET libraries.
 This is the best way for us to test the JIT because this is very close to what customers will use for local development or on a shared host like Azure in 2.0.0.
 Think of it like an add-on to the shared framework.
 Read the Explanation section below for a description of how this is wired up.